Why are many new Muslims not able to continue as practicing Muslims a few months after accepting Islam?

 With your input and feedback, a second draft will be published, which Islamic organizations are welcomed to endorse and are invited to join this initiative to launch the final version of the declaration during the following months In-Shaa-Allah.

 Looking forward to hearing from you.

 May Allah (SWT) reward you and may He guide us to giving new Muslims the rights we owe them and the proper support they deserve.

 A Draft Declaration of Basic Rights of Converts to Islam

-New Muslims who have recently accepted Islam as their faith and their path to Allah, face many challenges, especially during the first few years after declaring their faith in public (after taking Shahadah).
+New Muslims face many challenges, especially during the first few years after declaring their Shahadah.

 These challenges vary from social challenges, to sometimes financial and often emotional challenges in their transition phase till they become settled in their new faith.

-Prophet Muhammad (peace be upon him) gave special attention to new Muslims in Makkah, where he met with them on a regular basis at the home of Al-Arqam, to guide and convey to them the teachings of Islam, and to read to them the new verses revealed from the Quran and help them on the path of self-purification and help them grow in faith.
+Prophet Muhammad (peace be upon him) gave special attention to new Muslims in Makkah.
+He met with them on a regular basis at the home of Al-Arqam, to guide and convey to them the teachings of Islam, and to read to them the new verses revealed from the Quran and help them on the path of self-purification and help them grow in faith.